JollyShmo/CSV_Import_Blender/README.md

 ## Features
 - Import vertex plot points from a CSV file as a mesh.
-- Create a mesh with connected edges or faces based on the imported points.
+- Creates a mesh with connected edges or faces based on the imported points.
-- Automatically remove duplicate vertices.
+- Automatically remove duplicate vertices and edges.
-- Corrects the normals to face out.
+- Corrects the normals to face outside.
+- Ability to use debug with Other

-## Usage
+## Install and Usage
 1. Download the addon by clicking `Code <>` > `Download Zip`.
 2. In Blender, open the 'Edit' menu, select 'Preferences', and navigate to the 'Add-ons' section.
 3. Click the 'Install' button and choose the downloaded `CSV_Import_Blender-main.zip` file.